September 7, 2021

 While formulating a plan for your EV driver reimbursements, keep in mind three other areas that can impact your policies:

 - Green incentives and rebates at the federal, state and city levels impact your fuel and operating costs.
-There are federal tax credits for purchasing many EVs.
-(They currently phase out once a manufacturer produces more than 200,000 cars.
-However, Congress is considering changes to the credits and the limits.)
+There are rebates and tax credits for purchasing many EVs.
 In addition, credit-based systems exist to encourage low-carbon intensity fuel use.
 These “transportation credit” programs allow for the generation of credits that can be auctioned to obligated buyers, such as electric power plants, industrials and fuel suppliers that create the majority of greenhouse gas emissions.
 Moving to EVs may result in selling credits, further offsetting actual operating costs.

 - Home-based charging equipment usually means Level 1 cords that use standard household outlets and are very slow at charging vehicles and are impractical for anyone driving more than 25 miles per day.
 The better option is Level 2 charging that uses a higher voltage, much like your clothes dryer.
 While Level 2 charging equipment costs more to buy, they offer time savings, which can mean paying less for the electricity on time-of-day utility rate plans, and waking up in the morning with a full battery.